CumulusNetworks/docs/content/cumulus-vx/Frequently-Asked-Questions.md

 For a list of the supported hypervisors and orchestrators, see {{<link url="Overview" text="supported platforms">}}.

+### What's the support policy for Cumulus VX?

+The support policy for Cumulus VX depends on whether you are a customer or non-customer.
+See {{<link url="Overview#support-policy" text="Support Policy">}}.

 ### How do I log into the Cumulus VX switches?

 - For Cumulus VX 4.2 and later, log into each switch with the `cumulus` account and default password `cumulus`.
 When you log in for the first time, you are prompted to change the default password.